saidineshpola/gmap-recomm/README.md

 *Demo of the Local Business Assistant in action*

 ## RAFT
+RAFT is a recipe to adapting LLMs to domain-specific RAG.
 For information about the RAFT technique, please refer to the README file in the `raft` directory.

 ## TODO